 The photos are full of the joy of riding your bike, and evocative of a bygone style – of a time when you might set off on a club ride wearing a shirt and tie, a deerstalker or a bobble hat, and no ride was complete without a stop to brew up some tea and smoke a pipe.

 In their own quiet, very British way, these men and women were pioneers, pedalling and carrying their bikes and pitching their tents where angels feared to tread.
 Mountain bikes, gravel bikes, bikepacking – they all followed in the tyre tracks of the RSF.

 The first RSF book, and the new Volume 2, Further Adventures in Rough Stuff, celebrate their style and their spirit.
-It is a document not only of the history of cycling off the beaten track, but of British outdoor culture.
+They are documents not only of the history of cycling off the beaten track, but of British outdoor culture.